 The Biggest Test

 “[Choosing your career is] the biggest decision over which any of us is likely to exercise real control.
 We do not choose our parents.
 We do not choose our nationality.
 We do not choose who we fall in love with.
 We do not even choose the personality or character of the children we bring into the world or our own personal characteristics—random configurations of DNA do it for us.
 But we do get to choose, if we are determined enough, what it is we want to do for a living.
-Most of us flunk this test.
+Most of us flunk this test.“

 Felix Dennis, How to Get Rich

-And since you’re reading this post, I imagine you’re among the “most of us” who are flunking this career choice test.
+Since you’re reading this post, I imagine you’re among the “most of us” who are flunking this career choice test.

 There’s no shame in that.
 It’s a doozy of a test.
 Not only does it have a million options to choose from, but there’s also a blank “Other” space at the bottom.
 And cheating off of others won’t help you.
+Worse still, our evolutionary wiring sucks us toward comfortable mediocrity rather than fulfilling work.

 Part 1: The Fuel